sinha-vaibhav/web-crawler/README.md

 ```

+To run tests
+```
+python3  -m unittest tests/test_crawler.py
+```

 ## Files

 crawler_main.py -> Main file which starts the crawling
 crawler_context.py -> Context class which stores all crawler parameters and internals
 crawler_utils.py -> functions used at various steps of crawling
 parse_arguments.py -> converting command line arguments to Context Class
 test_crawler.py -> some unit and intergation tests to ensure crawler is working properly

-To run tests -
-```
-python3  -m unittest tests/test_crawler.py

-```

 ## Future Work & Known Issues